 An alternative way to define an instance of ItemDefinition is as a composition of ItemDefinition elements.
 An instance of ItemDefinition may contain zero or more itemComponent, which are themselves ItemDefinitions.
 Each itemComponent in turn may be defined by either a typeRef and allowedValues or a nested itemComponent.
 In this way, complex types may be defined within DMN.
 The name of an itemComponent (nested ItemDefinition) must be unique within its containing ItemDefinition or itemComponent.
-An ItemDefinition element SHALL be defined using only one of the alternative ways:
+An alternative way to define an instance of ItemDefinition is by specifying a FunctionItem element, which defines the signature of a function: the parameters and the output of the function.
+An instance of ItemDefinition may contain at most one FunctionItem.
+A FunctionItem may contain zero or more parameters defined as InformationItems and one output type defined as a typeRef.
+The names of the parameters of a FunctionItem are unique.